cjacker/opensource-toolchain-bouffalo-lab/README.md

 # SDK

-## bl_mcu_sdk
+## bouffalo_sdk

-[bl mcu sdk](https://github.com/bouffalolab/bl_mcu_sdk) is a MCU software development kit provided by Bouffalo Lab, supports all the series of Bouffalo chips, include but not limited to:
+[bouffalo_sdk](https://github.com/bouffalolab/bouffalo_sdk) is a MCU software development kit provided by Bouffalo Lab, supports all the series of Bouffalo chips, include but not limited to:

 - BL602/BL604
 - BL702/BL704/BL706